How to Grow Better Tomatoes

 If your tomatoes have suffered diseases in the past, and you are at your wit’s end, try growing hybrids with the initials V, F, N, T or A after the name on the label.
 These initials mean that that variety is less likely to get a particular disease (V for verticillium wilt, F is for fusarium wilt, N is for nematodes, T is for tobacco mosaic virus and A is for alternaria).

 If you notice a gray or blackened patch at the bottom of your tomato fruits, this is called blossom end rot, and usually indicates a calcium deficiency.
 See the section 5 above for how to correct this.
 If you didn't do anything at the beginning of the season to add calcium to the soil, then you can do this at the first sign of blossom end rot.
-I recommend Folical as the quickest way to correct low-calcium soils and prevent the rest of your season's crop from this quite common malady.
+I recommend any liquid calcium, typically available at very good nurseries or at your local hydroponic or cannabis-growing store.

 9. Protect them from varmints.